Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 27 Juli 2025 00.30.36 UTC
+- WIB: Minggu, 27 Juli 2025 01.39.24 UTC
-- WITA: Minggu, 27 Juli 2025 01.30.36 UTC
+- WITA: Minggu, 27 Juli 2025 02.39.24 UTC
-- WIT: Minggu, 27 Juli 2025 02.30.36 UTC
+- WIT: Minggu, 27 Juli 2025 03.39.24 UTC

 Kutipan Inspiratif:
-"There are only two ways to live your life.
-One is as though nothing is a miracle.
-The other is as though everything is a miracle"
+"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
+But I simply smiled and said.
+Gods gift."

-Kategori: motivational
+Kategori: friendship